anupam-aggarwal/LetterDataLabel/README.md

 3. Flask framework

 # Usage
----> place image to be segmented in page folder with name "image.jpg" and delete any images in letters folder and files in database folder if they contains any.
+---> place image to be segmented in page folder and delete any images in letters folder and files in database folder if they contains any.

 ---> python UI.py